PaulleDemon/AWS-deployment/deploying_django.md

 ```
 ls /var/app/current/
 ```
-To list all the files and folders under current directory.
+to list all the files and folders under current directory.

+Errors:
 ### ModuleNotFoundError: No module named 'application':

 If you see this error that means that django.config file was not uploaded successfully